If you are thinking renovation , you must think asbestos.

 Any building renovation work (involving removal of asbestos from your home) may require obtaining a building licence or in the case of removal of a building a demolition licence.
 Contact your local government health and building department for further advice.

 All asbestos material must be disposed at a landfill or waste disposal site licensed by the Department of Environment and Convservation.
 Not all landfill sites accept asbestos.

-For an updated list of facilities accepting asbestos materials refer to the Department of Environmental and Conservation website (External link) and read to the fact sheet titled "asbestos (External link)".
+For an updated list of facilities accepting asbestos materials refer to the Department of Environmental and Conservation (External link) and read to the fact sheet titled "Asbestos".

 8. Who do I make a complaint to about illegal asbestos removal and/or dumping?